woocommerce/google-listings-and-ads/README.md

-# Google for WooCommerce
+# Google Listings & Ads

-A native integration with Google that will allow merchants to easily display their products across Google’s network.
+A native integration with Google offering free listings and Smart Shopping ads to WooCommerce merchants.

 ## Prerequisites (TBC)